Featured

 Making Childhood Great Again

-Because somewhere between the perfectly curated Instagram feeds, the screen-time debates, and the Amazon Prime boxes full of “educational” toys, we lost the plot.
-We complicated something that, at its core, is beautifully simple.
+Somewhere between the perfectly curated Instagram feeds, the screen-time debates, and the Amazon Prime boxes full of “educational” toys, we lost the plot.

 Kids need to **move, talk, play, read, sleep, and be loved.** That’s it.
 That’s the whole thing.

-But let’s dig into the *why* — because when you understand the science, putting the phone down stops feeling like a sacrifice and starts feeling like the most obvious decision you’ve ever made.
+The science helps us understand, so putting the phone down stops feeling like a sacrifice and starts feeling like the most obvious decision you’ve ever made.

 Picture this: a 5-year-old boy, barefoot in the backyard, doing what he calls “Ninja moves.”
 Spinning, jumping, rolling, kicking across his body, landing in what he’s decided is a very official fighting stance.